emmanuelolaoluwa/Machine-Learning-personal-projects/pydatadc_2018-tidy-master/README.md

-# Cleaning and Tidying Data in Pandas
+# Cleaning and Tidying Data With Pandas